-In what ways do Do you make your home a place of affection where God's presence is felt?

-- Do you allow time for family worship and spiritual exploration, taking care to include both the very young and very old? - How do you take care that commitments outside the home do not encroach upon the time and loving attention the family needs for its health and well-being? - How does the Meeting support families of all kinds in their attempts to improve communication, family life, and the rearing of children in an atmosphere of love?
+- In what ways do you make your home a place of affection where God's presence is felt? - Do you allow time for family worship and spiritual exploration, taking care to include both the very young and very old? - How do you take care that commitments outside the home do not encroach upon the time and loving attention the family needs for its health and well-being? - How does the Meeting support families of all kinds in their attempts to improve communication, family life, and the rearing of children in an atmosphere of love? - Can you keep a sense of humor and avoid taking yourself too seriously?